How People Search for Agencies Around the World (Maps)

 In the USA, searches for “ad agency” and “advertising agency” are ubiquitous.
 In New York they absolutely dwarf other agency search queries.
 This is probably due to the history of Madison Avenue, and in practice it could mean that US businesses both:

-- Tend to expect their agencies to have some kind of traditional media offering
+Tend to expect their agencies to have some kind of traditional media offering, and

 With that in mind, let’s take a look at queries for SEO agencies vs. Creative agencies by US state.
 In this case we’ve excluded the slightly ambiguous “content agency” keywords to get closer to a 50/50 average: